pymc-devs/pytensor/doc/library/printing.rst

 -------------------------

-Intermediate values in a computation cannot be printed in the normal python way with the print statement, because Aesara has no *statements*.
+Intermediate values in a computation cannot be printed in the normal python way with the print statement, because Pytensor has no *statements*.
 Instead there is the :class:`Print` Op.

->>> from aesara import tensor as at, function, printing
+>>> from pytensor import tensor as at, function, printing
 >>> x = at.dvector()
 >>> hello_world_op = printing.Print('hello world')
 >>> printed_x = hello_world_op(x)